openethereum/js-libs/packages/light.js/docs/concepts/rpc-observables.md

 # RpcObservables

-The whole library `@parity/light.js` works with the concept of `RpcObservable`s.
+The whole library `@parity/light.js` works with the concept of RpcObservables.

 The name _RpcObservable_ might actually not be the best, because it's actually **not** an Observable.
-A `RpcObservable` is a function returning an Observable.
+A RpcObservable is a function returning an Observable.

-Here's the TypeScript type of a `RpcObservable`:
+Here's the TypeScript type of a RpcObservable:

 ```javascript
 export interface RpcObservable<Source, Out> {